 Whole School Literacy

 The quality of students’ written and spoken communication and an ability to read is key to success within school and beyond.
 At Regents Park Community College, all subject areas take responsibility for the development of reading, writing and speaking and listening.
 It is an expectation that students’ literacy will be a focus, regardless of the topic or curriculum area.
-Students can expect to produce extended writing in most subjects, with teachers giving guidance on how to do this successfully and often in a way that is subject specific, so, for example in Science students will be taught how to write like a scientist.
-In Humanities, students will be given clear guidance on how to structure a written response, in Maths students will be set subject specific spellings to learn and MFL’s teaching of grammar also supports learning of the English language.
+Students can expect to produce extended writing in most subjects, with teachers giving guidance on how to do this successfully and often in a way that is subject specific.
+For example, in Science students will be taught how to write like a scientist.
+In Humanities, students will be given clear guidance on how to structure a written response.
+In Maths, students will be set subject specific spellings to learn and MFL’s teaching of grammar also supports learning of the English language.
 A common approach to the assessment of literacy ensures students get a consistent message across the curriculum.

 Finally, a culture of reading is established primarily through English, where students in Years 7 and 8 have timetabled reading lessons, usually in the well-stocked library.
-Regular reading homework is set and student reading logs encourage home/school agreement and a shared responsibility.
+Students undertake a series of guided reading activities in the library and from January 2020 will be invited to take part in our exciting new Monthly Reading Challenges.
 Students are given reading lists to encourage them to explore genres.
 Subject specific reading lists are also employed to extend classroom learning.

 In addition to these core expectations, literacy is enriched through a programme of events and extra-curricular activities:

 • Enrichment club, aimed at the most-able students in Years 7, 8 and 9 - weekly after school

 • Book swap club, aimed at promoting a love of reading with PP students - weekly lunch club

 • Film Club – weekly after school club showing the films of popular books

 • NHS 70 – celebrating the success of our NHS through creative responses